oiuy88/blog/docs/index.md

 But you also get people locating people and saying: “Hey, you know, I’m not gonna openly call myself a racist when I’m running for office, but you and I, we’re both quite racist.
 And I just wanted you to know that.”

-So you can build a coalition of racists who would otherwise struggle to find one another because of the social risk that they take if they go public with their views, but it’s really not the same thing as mind control.
+So you can build a coalition of racists who would otherwise struggle to finged one another because of the social risk that they take if they go public with their views, but it’s really not the same thing as mind control.
 **Interview with Cory Doctorov - Technologists have failed to listen to non-technologists - [The Guardian](https://www.theguardian.com/media/2020/oct/10/cory-doctorow-technologists-have-failed-to-listen-to-non-technologists)**
 <hr>
 **9 October 2020**